mvdkwast/obsidian-copy-as-html/README.md

 - ✅ obsidian-dataview - for large dataview blocks the content may not be complete
 - ✅ Excalidraw - rendering as bitmap solves pasting in gmail
 - ✅ Mermaid

+### Styling

+By default, simple styling is applied to the document.
+The stylesheet can be customized through the plugin settings.

 ## Advanced